finos/plexus-interop/web/README.md

 ```
 npm run build
 ```
-Which will install dependencies and trigger build for all child modules
+Which will install dependencies for all child modules, link then between each other with symlinks and build for all of them.

 ## CI Build configuration